-Looking forward to the New Year after a festive season of overindulgence often encourages us to set self-improvement goals for the coming year.
-But with many focused on giving up what we consider our 'bad habits', New Year's resolutions can leave a feeling of dread and with variable end results.
+The start of a new year presents the perfect opportunity to set self-improvement goals for the coming months.
+But with many focused on giving up what we consider our 'bad habits,' New Year's resolutions can leave a feeling of dread and with variable end results.

 Many of us waver between over-committing and not doing anything at all.
 We either think we will change the world next year (yes, really this time!) or we avoid the whole situation and don't make any resolutions at all.